 Do you want a career in language teaching?
-Learning to teach English could open up exciting career opportunities for you, in New Zealand or around the world.
+Learning to teach English can open up exciting career and travel opportunities for you, in New Zealand and around the world.
 The Certificate in Language Teaching gives you the skills to become an effective language teacher.
 This programme is ideal for those who are new to teaching languages, as well as those who have some teaching experience.
-You'll improve your understanding of language and how to teach a language, and learn more about various teaching contexts.
+You'll improve your understanding of language, how to teach a language, and various teaching contexts.

 - Applicable to any language: while the focus of the programme is on teaching English, the skills you'll learn can be transferred to the teaching of any language.

 - Option to complete the internationally recognised external programme - Cambridge Certiﬁcate in English Language Teaching to Adults (CELTA)

 - Emphasis on teaching practice: take part in team teaching sessions with adult language students for a total of six hours, with feedback from lecturers.
 You'll also need to make time for class observations, lesson preparation and assignment work.

 - A chance to observe experienced language teachers "in action" in the classroom for a total of six hours.